-As depicted from Fig. 5, the group delay variation for the antenna is presented, which its variation is approximately flat and less than 0.6 ns over the frequency band of interest, except dual notched bands which ensure us pulse transmitted or received by the antenna will not distort seriously and will retain its shape.
+As depicted from Fig. 5, the group delay variation for the antenna is presented, which its variation is approximately flat and less than 0.6ns over the frequency band of interest; except dual notched bands, which ensure us pulse transmitted or received by the antenna will not distort seriously and will retain its shape.
 Hence, the antenna is useful for modern UWB communication systems.
 Phase S21 for face to face and side by side orientations are also illustrated in Figs. 6 and 7.
-As previously expected, the plot shows a linear variation of phase in the total operating band, except stop bands.
-It is important to note again that the distance between both the identical antennas in face to face and side by side orientations is 25 cm, which has been extracted from [14].
+As previously expected, the plot shows a linear variation of phase in the total operating band except stop bands.
+It is important to note again, that the distance between both the identical antennas in face to face and side by side orientations is 25 cm which has been extracted from [7].
+In the following, the square antenna with different parameters were constructed, and the numerical and experimental results of the input impedance and radiation characteristics are presented and discussed.
+Triangle-shaped coupling element which is connected to patch by via, and the proposed antenna.
+Meanwhile, Fig. 8 also illustrates the antenna topology.
+VSWR (voltage standing wave ratio) characteristics for three antennas mentioned in Fig. 8 are exhibited in Fig. 9.
+The simulated results are achieved using the Ansoft simulation software high-frequency structure simulator [9].